pyOpenSci/pyos-package-template/README.md

 ### Quickstart: A minimal example package

-If you use the minimal option in our template, the template questions will be simple and will create the simplest version of a Python package including a test directory and a docs directory using Sphinx.
+If you use the **minimal** option in our template, the template questions will be short.
+This workflow creates the simplest version of a Python package including a `tests\` directory and a `docs\` directory using Sphinx.

 ```console
 pyos-package-template (☊ minimal) [🏎️ 💨 ×6] via 🐍 v3.12.5 (test.py3.12)